gocd/docs.go.cd/content/configuration/job_timeout.md

 GoCD can be configured to automatically cancel jobs that do not generate any console output for a period of time.
 Default Job timeout options include:

 - Never : Jobs will never be timed out by default.
 You can override this behavior when configuring the job in the job editor
-- Timeout after a period of inactivity : A job will be cancelled if it did not have any console output for a period of time (in minutes)
+- Timeout after a period of inactivity : A job will be cancelled if:
+     - it did not have any console output for a period of time (in minutes)
+     - it was not assigned an agent

 When a job is timed out, the onCancel task for the job will be triggered.

-*Note: GoCD will use this property and cancel jobs that are in `Building` state only.*

 ## Configuration